jmhessel/catrank/README.md

 examples/taz.jpg		please dont sit on me		55.8/100
 ```

-There are also some simple extentions.
-If you want to do score many
+## How do I score lots of images/captions?

-images/captions at once, you can use `--list_mode True`; in this case,
+If you want to do score many images/captions at once, you can use
-the image and caption arguments are assumed to be text files.
-The
+`--list_mode True`; in this case, the image and caption arguments are
-image text file has one filename per line, and the caption text file
+assumed to be text files.
+The image text file has one filename per
-has one caption per line.
-The first line of the image file should
+line, and the caption text file has one caption per line.
+The first
-correspond to the first line of the caption file, and so on.
-As an
+line of the image file should correspond to the first line of the
-example, you can run
+caption file, and so on.
+For example, you can run

 ```
 python score_example.py examples/example_image_list.txt --caption examples/example_caption_list.txt cats --list_mode True